2026 Tournament Rules

 The video must clearly show the angler fighting the fish, the rod and reel used, the billfish species, the catch (leader touching the rod tip or a team member touching the leader), and the release (fish no longer connected to the line).

-TOURNAMENT AWARDS: Payouts are based on the number of entries and will be awarded to the team for following categories:
+Payouts are based on the number of entries and will be awarded to the team for following categories:

 1st Place Tuna – Awarded to the team that weighs in the heaviest tuna.